Firefighter Recruitment

 Fitness and medical requirements

-Our medical and fitness requirements have been set to ensure safety.
-Our requirements are based on the National Fire Protection Association (NFPA) 1582 Standard.
+Our medical and fitness requirements are based on the National Fire Protection Association (NFPA) 1580 Standard and have been set to ensure safety.

-Read the linked document disqualifying medical conditions, which is a basic overview/summary developed by our CFD physicians.
+Read the linked document Disqualifying Medical Conditions, which is a basic overview/summary developed by CFD physicians.
 This is not an exhaustive/all-inclusive list, but rather a summary of common conditions they see that require further information and may be disqualifying in some instances.

-If you think you may have any of the disqualifying medical conditions in the Standard, bring the NFPA information to your healthcare provider to be assessed.
+If you think you may have any of the disqualifying medical conditions, bring the disqualifying medical conditions document to your healthcare provider.

-The treadmill assessment is a VO2 test, measuring your oxygen use, and requires maximum effort.
+The Treadmill assessment is a VO2 test that measures your oxygen use and requires maximum effort.
 You must reach a minimum of 12 minutes and 30 seconds on the treadmill while wearing a mask that will measure how efficiently your body uses oxygen.
+This assessment is performed during your medical assessment at Calgary Wellness Center.
+Failure to complete the test will result in your job offer being rescinded and removal from the eligibility list.

 Recruitment process